gaberomualdo/word-search-creator/README.md

 ## Credits and License

-Word search creator was written by [Fred Adams](https://xtrp.io/).
+Word search creator was written by [Gabriel Romualdo](https://xtrp.io/).
 It is licensed under the MIT License.
 For more information, see LICENSE.txt.